Persona 5 dungeons, also known as palaces, are simply breath-taking.

 It feels only yesterday that I was doing my best imagining I was adventuring in post-apocalyptic Shinjuku.
 All I had before me were black lines and flat colours.
 But you know what, it was still exhilarating despite the simplicity.

-Persona 3 and 4 upped the standards substantially, as you can see above.
+Persona 3 and 4 substantially upped the standards, as you can see from above.
 Everything was essentially still a maze, but there was no longer such a heavy labyrinth feeling everywhere.

 Jump forward to 2017, and we now have: